Carcharodontosaurus: Vision

 A 2006 study by American biologist Kent Stevens analyzed the binocular vision capabilities of the allosauroids Carcharodontosaurus and Allosaurus as well as several coelurosaurs including Tyrannosaurus and Stenonychosaurus.
 By applying modified perimetry to models of these dinosaurs' heads, Stevens deduced that the binocular vision of Carcharodontosaurus was limited, a side effect of its large, elongated rostrum.
 Its greatest degree of binocular vision was at higher elevations, suggesting that Carcharodontosaurus may have habitually held its head at a downward 40° angle with its eyes facing up accordingly to achieve maximum binocular vision.
 The range of vision seen in these allosauroids is comparable to that of crocodiles, suggesting that they were ambush predators.
 They likely sensed prey via motion parallax between prey and background, with a narrow binocular field of vision helping predators judge prey distances and time attacks.

 Pathology

 The neotype skull of C. saharicus is one of many allosauroid individuals to preserve pathologies, with signs of biting, infection, and breaks observed in Allosaurus and Acrocanthosaurus among others.
-This skull bears a circular puncture wound in the nasal and an unusual bony projection coming from the nasal's antorbital rim.
-A later study theorized that this was the result of craniofacial bites.
+This skull bears a circular puncture wound in the nasal and an unusual bony projection coming from the nasal's antorbital rim, which a later study stated could be a bite mark.